-A formula devised by Frank Drake and used as a focal point for discussion at the Green Bank conference in November 1961.
-Intended to provide a way of estimating the number of extraterrestrial civilizations in the Galaxy which currently have the ability to engage in interstellar communication (see extraterrestrial intelligence, likelihood of), it is written as
+The Drake Equation is a formula devised by Frank Drake and used as a focal point for discussion at the Green Bank conference in November 1961.
+Intended to provide a way of estimating the number of extraterrestrial civilizations in the Galaxy which currently have the ability to engage in interstellar communication (see extraterrestrial intelligence, likelihood), it is written as

 Despite the enormous uncertainties involved in using the Drake Equation, which can result in a value of N from less than one to more than a billion, it is at least interesting and instructive to consider each of the factors involved.
 Aside from Factor 1, the values suggested below are simply the author's own "best guesses".